rickardlindberg/rickardlindberg.me/writing/newsletter/november-2023/index.markdown

 ---
 title: November 2023 Update
-date: 2023-12-11
+date: 2023-12-12
 tags: newsletter
 ---

 This is what I've been up to in November 2023:

-* Continued work on my [experimental programming language](https://github.com/rickardlindberg/linda-meta-oop) which is based on [RLMeta](/writing/rlmeta/index.html).
+* I continued work on my [experimental programming language](https://github.com/rickardlindberg/linda-meta-oop) which is based on [RLMeta](/writing/rlmeta/index.html).

-    * I did more research of the paradigm of
-      [Linda programming language](https://en.wikipedia.org/wiki/Linda_(coordination_language))
-      and how it would fit together with RLMeta.
+    * I did more research on the paradigm of the [Linda programming language](https://en.wikipedia.org/wiki/Linda_(coordination_language)) and how it would fit together with RLMeta.